huntscript/huntscript/README.md

 - 👋 Hi, I'm Ken.
-Welcome to [HuntScript](https://github.com/huntscript/)!
+Welcome to HuntScript!
-  If you are a *script hunter* of you wish to become one, [HuntScript](https://github.com/huntscript/)! is made for you.
+  If you are a *script hunter* of you wish to become one, HuntScript is made for you.
 - 👀 I'm  interested in [Python](https://www.python.org/), [C++](https://cplusplus.com/) programming, Artificial Intelligence, and Cybersecurity.
 - 🌱 I’m currently learning Software Engineering.
 - 💞️ I’m looking to collaborate on programming projects.